tildearrow/furnace/doc/1-intro/quickstart.md

 let's start by clearing out the notes we've entered. after that, move the cursor to the top-left into the "Pulse 1" channel. create a new instrument and go into the instrument editor. we'll want to work with the volume macro, but before we can do that, we have to select the "Game Boy" tab and check the box labelled "Use software envelope". the Game Boy's sound hardware can do its own limited volume envelopes, but those won't help us right now, and if we leave the box unchecked, the volume macro won't work (though the others will).

-in the "Macros" tab, the number that appears beneath the word "Volume" is the length of the macro; let's set it to 30. in the large box next to it, draw a ramp from near minimum volume (1) to maximum volume (15) at the left, then another down to minimum volume (0) at the right. if it's a little uneven, that's okay; you can always edit the numbers directly beneath the box, just as with the wavetable editor. also try right-clicking in the macro and dragging; now you have perfectly smooth ramps.
+in the "Macros" tab, the number input field that appears beneath the word "Volume" is the length of the volume macro; let's set it to 30. in the large box next to it, draw a ramp from near minimum volume (1) to maximum volume (15) at the left, then another down to minimum volume (0) at the right. if it's a little uneven, that's okay; you can always edit the numbers directly beneath the box, just as with the wavetable editor. also try right-clicking in the macro and dragging; now you have perfectly smooth ramps.

 you may have a little trouble navigating the whole macro at once. use the scrollbar at the top of the macros tab to move around it. even better, use the `-` button to the left of it to narrow the bars until it's all visible!